TRAN-Gia-Quoc-Bao/Course-Robust-Control-of-Mechatronic-Systems/README.md

 # Exercises for Robust Control of Mechatronic Systems course
-The exercises for my Robust Control of Mechatronic Systems course were given in two group projects (three students per group).
+The exercises for my Robust Control of Mechatronic Systems course were given in three group projects (three students per group).

-The first one is "Embedded control of an electric steering wheel" which was finished.
-The questions are in French, but the report is in English.

-The second one is "Robust lateral control of autonomous vehicles" which is still ongoing.
-The questions are in English.
-The codes and report will come soon.
+Contents:

+1. Project 1: Embedded control of an electric steering wheel

+2. Project 2: Robust lateral control of autonomous vehicles

+3. Project 3: Clutch and anti-roll control (ongoing, codes and report coming soon)

 By: Gia Quoc Bao TRAN